MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/fread.md

 The **fread** function reads up to *count* items of *size* bytes from the input *stream* and stores them in *buffer*.
 The file pointer associated with *stream* (if there is one) is increased by the number of bytes actually read.
 If the given stream is opened in text mode, carriage return-linefeed pairs are replaced with single linefeed characters.
 The replacement has no effect on the file pointer or the return value.
 The file-pointer position is indeterminate if an error occurs.
 The value of a partially read item cannot be determined.

+When used on a [Text Mode](../../c-runtime-library/text-and-binary-mode-file-i-o.md) stream, the **fread** function will need to conduct a translation on the input to convert Windows-style newlines (CRLF) to Unix-style (LF).
+In cases where the amount of data requested exceeds the internal FILE \* buffer (default 4096 bytes, configurable with [setvbuf](../../c-runtime-library/reference/setvbuf.md)), the majority of the data will be copied directly into the user-provided buffer and newline translation will be done in that buffer.
+Since the total translated data read may be shorter than the amount directly copied into the user-provided buffer, data past *buffer[num_read \* size]* may be clobbered with untranslated data from the file (where *num_read* is the return value from **fread**).
+For this reason, we recommend null terminating character data at *buffer[return_value \* size]* if the intent of the buffer is to act as a C string.
+See [fopen](fopen-wfopen.md) for details on the effects of Text Mode vs Binary Mode.

 This function locks out other threads.
 If you need a non-locking version, use **_fread_nolock**.

 ## Requirements